magpiemodel/magpiemodel.github.io/_tutorials/t07_RegionalOutputAnalysis.md

 ![Selection of run submission type](../assets/img/Rscript_output_submissiontype.PNG)

-Now, the selected script is executed.
-After completion, the results are written in the respective folder of the simulation run inside the **output** folder of the model.
+Now, the selected script will be executed.
+After completion, the results are written in the respective folder of the simulation run inside the *output* folder of the model.

 ## Automated model validation